Richard Quesnel

-Richard Quesnel (born 1955) is a Canadian entrepreneur and mining engineer, currently president and chief executive officer of Colt Middle East, and a member of the board of directors of Sama Resources.
+Richard Quesnel (born 1955) is a Canadian entrepreneur and mining engineer; currently Executive Chairman of Consolidated Lithium Metals, and board member of directors at Sama Resources.

-Quesnel was born in Quebec, Canada.
-He speaks English and French.
-He has a Bachelor of Science in mining engineering from Mcgill University and is a member of the Order of Engineers of Quebec.
+Richard Quesnel was born in Quebec, Canada.
+He has a Bachelor of Science in mining engineering from Mcgill University, is a member of the Order of Engineers of Quebec, and speaks English/French.

 Career

-Throughout his 35-year mining career as a professional engineer and entrepreneur, Quesnel has contributed to the successful development of several large gold, copper, nickel and iron ore mining properties around the world.
+Throughout his 40-year mining career as a professional engineer and entrepreneur, Quesnel has contributed to the successful development of several large scale gold, copper, nickel and iron ore mining projects around the world.